Protecting Drinking Water Quality through Promotion of Water Safety Plans

 An initial demonstration WSP was piloted in Spanish Town, Jamaica in 2006, in partnership with the US Centers for Disease Control (CDC) and the Pan American Health Organization (PAHO).
 Subsequently, other nations in Latin America and Central America including Brazil, Bolivia, Honduras, Costa Rica and Guyana all began developing WSPs, either on their own or with support from PAHO, CDC, and EPA.

-Subsequent WSPs supported by EPA took place in India and are currently being implemented in Africa through a partnership with IWA.
+Subsequent WSPs supported by EPA took place in India and in Africa through a partnership with IWA.

 - Case studies and related documents can be found on the Water Safety Portal hosted by WHO and the International Water Association.

-- How to develop a water safety plan
+- Water Safety Plan Manual with instructions on how to develop a water safety plan

 - Water Safety Plan Network for Latin America and the Caribbean (WSP LAC/NET)